 Cardiac Research and Teaching

 When our patients put their hearts in our hands, we want to do everything possible to make sure they get better.
 That’s why we do more than diagnose and treat cardiac problems.
-Our researchers are working to develop even more advanced diagnostic tools and better treatment options to offer to our patients.
+Our researchers are working to develop advanced diagnostic tools and better treatment options for our patients.

 Cardiac Research and Clinical Trials at UMass Memorial Medical Center